paulosuzart/paulosuzart.github.io/_posts/2023-11-17-rust-and-shuttle.md

 # Shuttle

 I have controversial opinions about many things.
-They include [React](https://react.dev/), [k8s](https://kubernetes.io/), [AWS](https://aws.amazon.com/), and others.
+They include [React](https://react.dev/), [k8s](https://kubernetes.io/), [AWS](https://aws.amazon.com/), hiring, and others.
 I prefer not to voice them out.
 But recently, I let it escape in this [LinkedIn post](https://www.linkedin.com/posts/paulosuzart_the-cloud-aware-activity-7124695977025785856-iMEF?utm_source=share&utm_medium=member_desktop).

 I believe 80% of applications out there need only something like [Shuttle](https://www.shuttle.rs/).
-Or 80% of infrastructure out there needs only something like [Karam](https://kamal-deploy.org/).
+And 80% of infrastructure out there needs only something like [Karam](https://kamal-deploy.org/).
 Nothing else.
-But the industry insists on some crazy solutions that bring just a new batch of problems even worse than the problems they are solving.
+But the industry insists on some crazy solutions that bring new scores of problems worse than the problems they promise to solve.

 I find Shuttle an incredible solution.
-Because 80% of the time we don't care about some [vault](https://www.vaultproject.io/) crap mounted in your [Pods](https://kubernetes.io/docs/concepts/workloads/pods/), or if your Dockerfile is correct, or your Helm yaml-based programming is working.
-Or if you correctly mapped your paths and ports, or defined your ingress, so on and so forth.
+Because 80% of the time we don't care about some [vault](https://www.vaultproject.io/) stuff mounted in your [Pods](https://kubernetes.io/docs/concepts/workloads/pods/), or if your Dockerfile is correct, or your Helm "yaml-based programming" is working.
+Or if you correctly mapped your paths and ports, or defined your ingress.
+And perhaps that sidecar is crashing on start, or the egress is not properly set, and the MTLS, so on and so forth.

-# To the code
+# Show me the code

 ## The task

-We must create a simple string comparator that takes two strings and tells if they are similar.
+We must create a simple web based string comparator that takes two strings and tells if they are similar.
 For example, `"house"` and `"ho2e"` are considered equal because the `2` denotes two missing characters (`u` and `s`), making both words five char len, and the characters that are present match.

 If you call our service like this, you get the answer: